 MARIPOSA DIVING CENTER ON PANDAN ISLAND

-The team offers day trips to Apo Reef featuring three dives and lunch on board.
+Mariposa’s diving center on Pandan Island has been operating for decades and teaches how to dive, providing up to a Divemaster certification, and offering day trips to Apo Reef featuring three dives and lunch on board.
+I warmly recommend that you learn how to dive there.
+The center is cozy, located approximately ten steps from your hut, with a small library with books about diving and fishes, top quality gear and teachers, and a Wifi access with tables and benches.
+The diving spots around the island are perfect for learning and exercising, and you can actually get to see groups of sea turtles, even if you´re just snorkeling.
 There are hundreds of reviews about Apo Reef.
-I was looking forward to diving there and I was excited and a bit distressed.
+I was looking forward to diving there, but, since that was my first dive without my usual teacher, I was a bit distressed.
 We started descending and the visibility was extremely good.
 In a couple of minutes I was literally surrounded by fish of every shape, size and color and I spotted schools of sharks and barracudas without having to wait very long.
 It was such a surprising, mind-blowing experience for me, that I had to hold the dive master´s arm to make sure I was still awake and not dreaming.
 I’m not an expert diver, but the dives in Apo Reef went far beyond my expectations!